SwiftyBeaver/SwiftyBeaver/README.md

 #### via CocoaPods

-To use SwiftyBeaver if you use CocoaPods just add this to your Podfile:
+To use [CocoaPods](https://cocoapods.org) just add this to your Podfile:
 ```
 pod 'SwiftyBeaver', '~> 0.2'
 ```

 #### via Swift Package Manager (Swift 2.2 beta)

-To use SwiftyBeaver as a package from Swift add something like the following in your Package.swift file, see more details [here](https://swift.org/package-manager/).
+To use SwiftyBeaver as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following in your Package.swift file.

 ```Swift
 import PackageDescription